dwyl/phoenix-chat-example/auth.md

-We are now using the `@loggedin` assigns that is made accessible by `auth_plug` to check if a user is logged in.
+We are now using the `@loggedin` assigns that is made accessible by `auth_plug` to check if a person is logged in.

 We are using this property to
-show the logged in username.
+show the logged in name.
-If no user is logged in,
+If no person is logged in,
 we show the field in which he can type the wanted name to send messages.

-Notice how we use `person_name/1` function we defined in `page_html.ex` in this file, to show the username as placeholder.
+Notice how we use `person_name/1` function we defined in `page_html.ex` in this file, to show the name as placeholder.

 Finally,
 we need to change the `<header>`